-Ohio Christian University employs a Director of Spiritual Formation as part of the Office of Student Development on the Circleville campus.
-The Director of Spiritual Formation is not required to report crimes disclosed by their counselees.
-She/He is encouraged to inform individuals of the correct reporting procedures.
-The Director of Spiritual Formation is required to report crimes against minors.
+Ohio Christian University employs a professional chaplain (Director of Spiritual Formation) as part of the Office of Student Development on the residential campus.
+The chaplain is not required to report crimes disclosed by their counselees.
+He is encouraged to inform individuals of the correct reporting procedures.
+The Chaplain is required to report crimes against minors.